 Include the elevator pitch template below in your meeting invite, and challenge your team to arrive with ideas for how to fill in those blanks.
 It's like MadLibs™, but for the office!

 - Whiteboard or wall to stick notes on

 Introduce the elevator pitch template (5 min)

 For [TARGET CUSTOMER TYPE] who want to [NEED / DESIRE], [PRODUCT / FEATURE] is a [MARKET CATEGORY] that [KEY BENEFIT].

-Remind your team that your goal for the session is to come up with a snappy one-liner describing the work you're doing.
+Remind your team that your goal for the session is to come up with a snappy one-liner describing the work you're doing and the problem you're solving.
 Hand out sticky notes and pens or markers.

 Write lots of elevator pitches (15 min)